dbein/dbein.github.io/index.md

 In August 2015, I joined California State University, Fullerton, as assistant professor in the Department of Computer Science.

-I authored five book chapters, 20 journals, 54 research and survey papers.
+I authored five book chapters, 20 journals, 57 research and survey papers.
 I have received a DURIP grant from AFOSR on Cognitive Autonomous Systems.
 I am the associate editor for two journals and Academic Editor for the British Journal of Mathematics and Computer Science.

 I am the general co-organizer for
 [__ITNG 2017__](http://www.itng.info/): 14th International Conference on
 Information Technology : New Generations.
+I served as a publicity chair, committee member on many conferences and workshops and was the reviewer for numerous conferences and journals.